hickoryhost/Threadopolis/README.md

-# Threadopolis
+# 🪢 knotly

+Reorganizing conversations into knots of thought.

-Threadopolis converts long-form AI assistant conversations into Obsidian-friendly markdown bundles.
+knotly converts long-form AI assistant conversations into Obsidian-friendly markdown bundles.
 It ingests saved ChatGPT HTML pages, produces a parent conversation index, and splits every turn into a deterministic `turnNNN_<mnemonic>.md` file with backlinks, navigation, and metadata.

 ## Features